 - Gender and sexuality

 Starting therapy can be daunting, and I think it is important to start carefully, so that you feel safe.
 Please feel welcome to contact me via phone or email to arrange an initial conversation.

 If this conversation goes well, we will then offer you an assessment.
 This gives us both the opportunity to establish the therapeutic relationship, consider risk and to think about if this is the right time for therapy.
 The assessment may last for more than one session, if there is a lot to discuss.

 Therapy will commence after the assessment; therapy works best if we meet at the same time on a weekly basis.

 Concessions offered for

 Why art therapy?

 Art Psychotherapy is a form of psychotherapy, where you will use art making as a way of understanding yourself and your relationship with others.
-It does not require any experience of art making & can be as much conversation as art.
+It does not require any experience of art making & there can be as much talking as art making.
 In therapy, art can offer the opportunity to see, feel and sit with experiences and feelings that can be difficult to put into words.

 Art therapy can be an immensely powerful experience, by being an outlet for feelings and an aid to self-understanding.
 Engaging with creativity can help improve self-esteem, helps to express experiences that are difficult to put into words and can enables one to engage with forgotten memories.